qcs-create2024/qcs-create2024.github.io/aboutqcs.md

 ### Background
-The NSERC CREATE grant “Training for novel approaches in quantitative climate science” is an exciting opportunity for undergraduate, masters, and doctoral students to obtain funding to participate in an enhanced undergrad/grad school experience.
+The NSERC CREATE grant “Training for novel approaches in quantitative climate science” is an exciting opportunity for **undergraduate, masters, and doctoral students** to obtain funding to participate in an enhanced undergrad/grad school experience.
 The goal of this training program is to foster deep, long-term, cross-sector collaborations (i.e., academia, government and industry) in climate science that are rooted in quantitative tools and to provide a pipeline of trainees for these sectors to access.

-Students studying within the broad scope of quantitative climate science (QCS) at the University ofWaterloo, University of Toronto, McGill University, and Dalhousie University are invited to apply.
+Students studying within the broad scope of quantitative climate science (QCS) at the University of Waterloo, University of Toronto, McGill University, and Dalhousie University are invited to apply.
 Participants will pursue interdisciplinary research with internationally-recognized researchers from these universities, in rapidly growing areas spanning _data-centric/high-performance computing in QCS_, _artificial intelligence in QCS_, and _computational oceanography_.
 You can learn more about the